LOsioChico/dsa-preparation/README.md

 ## Introduction

-This repository contains my solutions to the problems in the LeetCode platform.
-I will be using TypeScript, Go, Scala and whatever language I feel like using to solve the problems.
+This repository contains solutions and practice with his suite tests for algorithms and data structures problems.
+I will be using TypeScript, Java, Scala and whatever language I feel like using to solve the problems.

 Inspirational video (spanish): [Como estudiar LeetCode para Entrevistas](https://www.youtube.com/watch?v=se2FOhsBHEo)